nikolaslenning/GetPetVet/README.md

 2. [Alex Ulfich](https://github.com/alex-117) helping us with our scheduler and making sure that we are getting things done in a timely manner.

-3. insert name of person here

-4. insert name of person here

 <a name = "challenges/learning" >

 ### 6. Challenges and Learning